-Well beloved, as much as we might want it to be summer forever, it is surely fall.
+Well-beloved, as much as we might want it to be summer forever, it is surely falling.

 I am not sure what this means to people who live in warmer climates like Florida, but in Canada (and other such northerly places) this means it is a bit windier than usual.
 It’s a bit too cool to wear sandals and it’s starting to get dark for a longer period of the day.

 In Ayurveda speak, the wind and cold aggravate vata dosha and the dark makes kapha dosha want to hide in a cave.
 Right now we are in transition from the active pitta energy of summer to the heavy, slow energy of kapha, which will arrive in spring.